 Our Business / Thermal Power StationsSeismic Countermeasures

-During construction, aseismic design is implemented based on relevant laws such as the Building Standards Act, the Fire Service Act, “Rules of Quality Assurance for Safety of Nuclear Power Plants (JEAC)”, etc. After construction, seismic performance is periodically checked through facility inspections.
+Aseismic design is implemented when constructing a new thermal power station based on relevant laws such as the Building Standards Act, Fire Service Act, “Rules of Quality Assurance for Safety of Nuclear Power Plants (JEAC),” etc. After construction, seismic performance is periodically checked through facility inspections.

 - Building reinforcement (main turbine building and main administrative building) based on old aseismic design standards

-- Measures against sloshing* of fuel tanks (strengthening floating roof function -> forming double-deck)
+- Measures against sloshing* of fuel tanks (reinforcing floating roof function -> forming double-deck)

 - Measures against foundational differential settlement for transformers, fire extinguishing pipes, etc.